Ephraim-usc/glike/README.md

 (3) number of ancestral populations increase the number of states in an exponential manner

 (4) samples from ancestral populations help determine population identities of lineages from admixed samples, therefore effectively reducing the number of states.

+(5) adjust the parameter `kappa` to achieve a balance between accuracy and computational cost.

 About this project